Ending Inventory: Definition, Formula & Examples in the Philippines

 Examples of Ending Inventory

 Accurately calculating ending inventory is essential for businesses to track their remaining stock and assess financial performance.
-By understanding different scenarios and how each method affects your inventory valuation, you can make more informed decisions to optimize stock levels and profitability.
+By understanding different scenarios and how each method affects your inventory valuation, you can make more informed decisions to optimise stock levels and profitability.

 Here are some examples that illustrate how closing inventory is calculated in various situations: